-When hiking from Discovery Bay to Mui Wo, there are two trails to choose between – the more difficult but scenic trail via Lo Fu Tau (Tiger Head), or the easier and relaxed one via the Trappist Haven Monastery.
+If you’re deciding to hike from Discovery Bay (DB) to Mui Wo, there are two trails to choose between – the more difficult but scenic trail via Lo Fu Tau Country Trail (Tiger’s Head), or the easier one via the Trappist Haven Monastery.

 Note: The elevation profile from my fitness tracker is inaccurate.
 The highest point along this hike is about 220 metres.

 The beginning and end are the most scenic parts of the hike.
-But for me the highlight was the Trappist Haven Monastery.
-In fact, here’s a quick walkthrough video of the hike, with all the main highlights.
+But for me, the highlight was the Trappist Haven Monastery.
+Here’s a quick walkthrough video of the hike, with all the main highlights.

 Subscribe to my YouTube channel